Driving the Hell Road to Kaksang La

-Kaksang La is a high mountain pass at an elevation of 5.436m (17,834ft) above the sea level located in Leh District, Jammu and Kashmir in northern India.
+Kaksang La is a high mountain pass at an elevation of 5.436m (17,834ft) above the sea level located in Leh District, Jammu and Kashmir in India.
 It’s one of the highest roads of the country.

 Pic: Sankaranarayanan Venkatesan